 - A short learning curve enables you to set up your site fast.

 - Add unlimited products to your store and avoid transaction fees.

 - Get shipping fulfillments.

-- It has the biggest set of eCommerce features to drive your business.
+- It has the biggest set of ecommerce features to drive your business.

 - Automate shipping and tax rate calculation.

-- It charges fees for using third party gateways.
+- It charges fees for using third-party gateways.

 - It can get expensive if you are using a lot of third-party apps.

-- Lack of customization of your site.
+- Lack of customization options for your site.